L

 For government bonds in particular it also seems relevant that I think most are held by entities that are effectively required to hold them for some reason (e.g. bank capital requirements, pension fund regulations) or otherwise oddly insensitive to their low ROI compared to alternatives.
 See also the "equity premium puzzle".

-Beyond just taking vacation days, if you're a bond trader who believes in a very high chance of xrisk in the next five years it probably makes sense to quit your job and fund your consumption out of your retirement savings.
+Beyond just taking vacation days, if you're a bond trader who believes in a very high chance of xrisk in the next five years it probably might make sense to quit your job and fund your consumption out of your retirement savings.
 At which point you aren't a bond trader anymore and your beliefs no longer have much impact on bond prices.

 From an altruistic point of view, your money can probably do a lot more good in worlds with longer timelines.
 During an explosive growth period humanity will be so rich that they will likely be fine without our help, whereas if there's a long AI winter there will be a lot of people who still need bednets, protection from biological xrisks, and other philanthropic support.
 Furthermore in the long-timeline worlds there's a much better chance that your money can actually make a difference in solving AI alignment before AGI is eventually developed.
 So if anything I think the appropriate altruistic investment approach is the opposite of what this post suggests; even if you think that timelines will be short you should bet that they will be long.